 Warm Water Jetty beach is found just west of the Encina Power Plant and the Agua Hedionda Lagoon.
 Terramar Beach is just a bit south of here and is an excellent spot to check out the tide pools.
 Come and explore these beaches at a very low tide!

 South Ponto Beach

-South Ponto Beach is found on the western border of the Batiquitos Lagoon in Carlsbad and is also on the edge of Carlsbad and Encinitas.
+South Ponto Beach is found on the western border of the Batiquitos Lagoon in Carlsbad and on the edge of Carlsbad and Encinitas.
 Here you will find protected dunes as well as a fantastic bluff overlook!

 If I had to pick my favorite spot on the 70 miles of San Diego coast, the beaches of Encinitas would win hands down.
-I can not tell you how many times in the last 30 years that I have walked this stretch of beach.
+I can not tell you how many times in the last 30 years I have walked this stretch of Beach.
 There is something to be said about uncrowded beaches with towering sandstone cliffs that make you feel small.
 Click on the link above for more information!

 Moonlight State Beach

 Moonlight State Beach has always been a family favorite.
 The cove-like setting and soft sandy Beach provide summer fun hours.
 What I enjoy the most about this Beach is that you are right in the middle of Encinitas.
 Walking north, I checked out the Stonesteps Beach staircase and headed a bit south to climb the D Street Beach staircase.
 Both provide excellent photo opportunities!
 Let’s have a look!

 Located right above Swami’s State Beach, this beautiful garden is open to the public, and I highly recommend visiting.
 Most of the park was planned and planted by Swami Paramahansa Yogananda in the early 1920s.